remiguillette/kiosk2/docs/double-websocket.md

 1. A **WebSocket client** embedded in the renderer that keeps the BeaverPhone dialer connected to the Termux backend at `ws://192.168.1.60:5001`.
-2. A **Node.js HTTP server** embedded in the Electron main process that exposes a control surface for the graphical user interface on port `5000`.
+2. A **Node.js content server** embedded in the Electron main process that shares the kiosk pages over HTTP on port `5000`.

-The legacy Remote UI WebSocket has been removed.
-Remote control and monitoring are handled exclusively through the Node.js backend.
+The legacy Remote UI WebSocket and its JSON APIs have been removed.
+The kiosk now behaves like a traditional Node-powered website that can be opened directly from a browser.

 ## BeaverPhone WebSocket
 - **URL:** `ws://192.168.1.60:5001`